arkane-systems/mousejiggler/README.md

 Installation
 ============

-The easiest means of installing Mouse Jiggler is using Chocolatey:
+The easiest means of installing Mouse Jiggler is using Chocolatey, although bare releases continue to be available:

 `choco install mouse-jiggler`